 Health Conditions That May Cause Hair Loss: What to Look For

-Most people assume genetics are to blame for a growing bald spot, but it might be a sign of a health issue instead.
-Learn how your health affects your hair.
+Many people assume that genetics are the cause of a widening bald spot, but it could actually be a sign of an underlying health issue.
+Discover how your overall health impacts your hair.

-Given the scope of alopecia and the fact that most men tie a tremendous amount of their confidence into their hair, millions scour the internet each day to try and figure out why they’re experiencing hair loss.
+Given the widespread nature of alopecia and the fact that many men place a great deal of their self-esteem in their hair, millions search online daily to understand the cause of their hair loss.

-The most common answer you’ll get to your hair loss question is heredity.
-What many men may be surprised to learn though is that in many cases, hair loss can be tied to your health.
+The most common explanation for hair loss is genetics.
+However, many men may be surprised to learn that, in many instances, hair loss is linked to overall health.

 1. Ringworm

-Ringworm is a fungal infection that can develop in the scalp which can then cause hair loss.
-If you participate in activities that put you in frequent skin to skin contact with other humans or animals, you have a higher risk of contraction.
+Ringworm is a fungal infection that can affect the scalp and lead to hair loss.
+If you engage in activities that involve frequent skin-to-skin contact with others or animals, your risk of contracting it is higher.

-Ringworm is typically characterized by a red, circular rash.
+This infection is usually identified by a red, circular rash.

 2. Folliculitis

-If left untreated folliculitis can permanently destroy a hair follicle.
+If left untreated, folliculitis can permanently damage a hair follicle.

-If you have a history of severe acne, have infection inhibiting diseases like HIV or regularly wear clothes that trap heat on your scalp like a hat, you are at a higher risk of contracting Folliculitis.
+Individuals with a history of severe acne, those with immune-suppressing conditions like HIV, or those who frequently wear hats that trap heat on their scalp are at a higher risk of developing folliculitis.

 3. Supplements and Medication

-Many times, hair loss is a rare side effect of certain medications that, when experienced, can be swapped out for other medications that can offer you the same health benefits without the side effects.
+Often, hair loss is a rare side effect of certain medications.
+When this happens, your doctor may be able to switch you to an alternative treatment that provides the same health benefits without the unwanted side effects.

 4. Exposure to Radiation